robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 .. note:: Test templates is a new feature in Robot Framework 2.5.

-.. note:: It is currently not possibly to specify the template keyword using variables.
-This limitation may be lifted in the future versions.
+.. note:: In Robot Framework 2.8 enhancement to specify the template keyword using a variable was added.

 Different test case styles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~